 All implementations shall support the Server Name Indication (SNI) to indicate their authority in the SNI HostName field as defined in section 3 of IETF RFC 6066 [44].
 This is needed so that when a host that acts as a virtual server for multiple Authorities receives a new TLS or DTLS connection, it knows which keys to use for the TLS or DTLS session.

-(D)TLS Clients on any Node and (D)TLS Servers on MNs shall support at least one of the TLS ciphersuites indicated in clause 10.2.2.
-"TLS and DTLS Ciphersuites for TLS-PSK-Based Security Frameworks" or clause 10.2.3 "TLS and DTLS Ciphersuites for Certificate-Based Security Frameworks".
+(D)TLS Clients on any Node and (D)TLS Servers on MNs shall support at least one of the TLS ciphersuites indicated in clause 10.2.2 "TLS and DTLS Ciphersuites for TLS-PSK-Based Security Frameworks" or clause 10.2.3 "TLS and DTLS Ciphersuites for Certificate-Based Security Frameworks".

 NOTE: (D)TLS Servers on MN need to support the TLS ciphersuites for those (D)TLS clients they are expected to interact with.

-(D)TLS Servers on INs shall support all of the TLS ciphersuites indicated in clause 10.2.2.
-"TLS and DTLS Ciphersuites for TLS-PSK-Based Security Frameworks" and 10.2.3 "TLS and DTLS Ciphersuites for Certificate-Based Security Frameworks".
+(D)TLS Servers on INs shall support all of the TLS ciphersuites indicated in clauses 10.2.2 "TLS and DTLS Ciphersuites for TLS-PSK-Based Security Frameworks" and 10.2.3 "TLS and DTLS Ciphersuites for Certificate-Based Security Frameworks".

 10.2.2 TLS and DTLS Ciphersuites for TLS-PSK-Based Security Frameworks